pbearne/performance/plugins/speculation-rules/readme.txt

 For client-side JavaScript, is recommended to delay these until the prerender is activated (for example by clicking on the link).
 Some solutions (like Google Analytics) already do this automatically, see [Impact on Analytics](https://developer.chrome.com/docs/web-platform/prerender-pages#impact-on-analytics).
 Additionally, cross-origin iframes are not loaded until activation which can further avoid issues here.

-Speculating with the default moderate eagerness increases the chance that the prerendered page will be visited by the user.
-In contrast, eager speculation increases the risk that prerendered pages will not be loaded.
-Alternatively, the plugin offers to only speculate on mouse/pointer down (conservative) which further reduces the risk and is an option for sites which are concerned about this, at the cost of having less of a lead time and so less of a performance gain.
+Speculating with the default `moderate` eagerness decreases the risk that the prerendered page will not be visited by the user and therefore will avoid any side effects of loading such a link in advance.
+In contrast, `eager` speculation increases the risk that prerendered pages may not be loaded.
+Alternatively, the plugin offers to only speculate on mouse/pointer down (conservative) which reduces the risk even further and is an option for sites which are concerned about this, at the cost of having less of a lead time and so less of a performance gain.

-A prerendered page is linked to the page that prerenders it, so personalisation may already be known by this point and changes (e.g. browsing other products, or logging in/out) may require a new page load, and hence a new prerender anyway, which will take these into account.
+A prerendered page is linked to the page that prerenders it, so personalisation may already be known by this point and changes (e.g. browsing other products, or logging in/out) often require a new page load, and hence a new prerender, which will then take these into account.
 But it definitely is something to be aware of and test!
+Prerendered pages can be canceled by removing the speculation rules `<script>` element from the page using standard JavaScript DOM APIs should this be needed when state changes without a new page load.

 = Where can I submit my plugin feedback? =